 History, technical incidents

-- In August 2011, Mitsubishi Heavy Industries (MHI) was awarded with the contract for building two new generation AIDA ships.
-The AIDA prima ship’s construction began with the keel laying ceremony at the company’s Tategami Plant (Nagasaki Shipyard) in June 2013.
+- In August 2011, Mitsubishi Heavy Industries (MHI) was awarded with the contract for building two new generation AIDA ships – AIDAprima and AIDAperla.
+The Prima ship’s construction began with the keel laying ceremony at the company’s Tategami Plant (Nagasaki Shipyard) in June 2013.
 The ship’s float out was on May 4, 2015.
-The christening ceremony was scheduled for March 2015 and the inaugural cruise first for for October than for December 2015.
+The christening ceremony was scheduled for March 2015 and the inaugural cruise first for October then for December 2015.
+The ship’s delivery was on March 14, 2016.
 Finally, the 86-day long World Cruise (inaugural itinerary from Hamburg) was re-scheduled for April 30, 2016.

 - In 2013 (2 years into the shipbuilding project) the Mitsubishi company replaced many of the project’s management and engineering teams, including external specialists (non-Japanese).
 Detailed design works were finished in mid-2015.
 The ship’s 3rd set of sea trials was finished at the end of December 2015.
-The ship’s inaugural season starts in March 2016 with roundtrip departures out of Hamburg Germany.
 The original MHI contract was USD 650 million for each of both AIDA vessels, including the ship design work.
-The Mitsubishi company already booked a loss of USD 1,7 billion, including the compensation to AIDA Cruises.
-There are even rumors about MHI exiting the cruise ship building business.
+The Mitsubishi company booked a loss of USD 1,7 billion, including the compensation to AIDA Cruises.
+There were even rumors about MHI exiting the cruise ship building business.

 Crew & Passenger incidents (injuries, crimes)

 - (Friday) 13, 2017, at ~9 pm in North Sea, while returning to Port Hamburg (Germany), the ship suffered from extremely strong winds and rogue waves (up to 7 m / 23 ft high).
 All passengers were ordered back to their staterooms.
-Aida Cruises confirmed this incident, reporting injuries to 3 passengers (2 with bruises, 1 with bone fracture).
+AIDA Cruises confirmed the incident, reporting injuries to 3 passengers (2 with bruises, 1 with bone fracture).
 During the hurricane, Elbe River (that connects Hamburg to North Sea) was closed for ships.
-However, Hamburg port authorities made an exception for AIDAprima, allowing the ship to enter and reach its berth at the Steinwerder cruise terminal at ~7:45 am on January 14th.
-The material damage report is not yet issued.
+However, Hamburg port authorities made an exception for AIDAprima, allowing the ship to enter and reach its berth at the Steinwerder terminal at ~7:45 am (on January 14th).

 On the above map you can track the AIDAprima cruise ship’s position now.
 It shows the vessel’s current location at sea (or in port) by live tracking of its IMO number 9636955.
 If you lose the ship on the map, please reload this page.